deepraj1729/DeepML/README.md

-# It is a Neural Network designed framework from scratch in python
+# It is a Neural Network designed modular framework from scratch in python

 Contains modules supporting models like: